-Sparebanken Sor's funding is underpinned by a strong deposit base, which amounts to roughly 50% of non-equity funding.
-Nevertheless, the bank remains reliant on market funding, which accounted for 34% of tangible banking assets as of March 2020 (see Exhibit 6), and which renders the bank susceptible to changes in investor behaviour.
+Sparebanken Sor's funding is underpinned by a strong deposit base, which amounts to roughly 45% of non-equity funding.
+Nevertheless, the bank remains reliant on market funding, which accounted for 32% of tangible banking assets as of September 2020 (see Exhibit 6), and which renders the bank susceptible to changes in investor behaviour.
 While Sparebanken Sor has good access to the domestic capital markets, we expect that the bank will continue accessing the international markets in order to expand its investor base beyond the more limited and concentrated domestic market.
-We also expect the bank to replace part of its preferred senior debt maturing over the next 2-3 years, with MREL-eligible non-preferred senior securities estimated at around NOK9.8 billion.
-Exhibit 6
+We also expect the bank to replace part of its preferred senior debt maturing over the next 2-3 years, with MREL-eligible senior non-preferred (SNP) securities estimated at around NOK9.8 billion.
+We note that the bank has already raised NOK2 billion of SNP debt, being the first Norwegian bank to tap the markets for such an instrument.